 It’s important to note animals with flat faces, like Pugs, Bulldogs and Persian cats, are more susceptible to heat stroke since they cannot pant as effectively.
 These pets, along with the elderly, overweight or obese, and those with heart or lung diseases, should be kept cool in air-conditioned rooms as much as possible.

 Severely dehydrated animals require immediate emergency care.
-If your pet shows signs of shock, heat stroke, or severe dehydration, call your veterinarian immediately, who will likely request that the dog be brought in so that the doctor can re-hydrate him with intravenous fluids.
+If your pet shows signs of shock, heat stroke, or severe dehydration, call your veterinarian immediately, who will probably request that the dog be brought in so that the doctor can re-hydrate him with intravenous fluids.

 If your veterinarian recommends it, offer the animal small amounts of water on the way to the clinic.

-For more common cases, or mildly dehydrated animals, most vets recommend small sips of water every few minutes.
+For more common cases or mildly dehydrated animals, most vets recommend small sips of water every few minutes.
 You can also mix electrolyte replacement powder with the water or offer the pet pieces of ice to lick.
 Too much water too quickly, however, could cause them to vomit, exacerbating their dehydration.
 We may know all there is to know about water, but we’re not veterinarians – so contact yours for additional recommendations & information.

 How much water does my dog or cat need?

 “Like humans, each animal has individual water consumption needs”, says Dr. Emi Saito, a veterinarian with Banfield Pet Hospital in Vancouver, Washington and senior manager of Veterinary Research Programs at Banfield.
-She says, however, that the general recommendation is between ½-1 ounce of water per pound of body weight, or about 1 cup per 10 pounds of animal, per day.
+She says, however, that the general recommendation is between ½-1 ounce of water per pound of body weight, or about 1 cup per 10 pounds of animal per day.

-“For the average pet owner, the best thing to remember might be simply that pets who are bigger and eat more need to drink more also,” says Dr. John Gicking, DVM, DACVECC, with BluePearl Veterinary Partners in Tampa, Florida.
+“For the average pet owner, the best thing to remember might be that pets who are bigger and eat more need to drink more also,” says Dr. John Gicking, DVM, DACVECC, with BluePearl Veterinary Partners in Tampa, Florida.

-It is also important to note that dogs also simply tend to drink more water than cats.
+It is also important to note that dogs also drink more water than cats.
 “Our companion cats are descended from desert dwellers that developed excellent physiologic strategies for conserving water,” added Dr. Liz Stelow, board-certified veterinary behaviorist and chief of service of clinical behavior service at the Veterinary Medical Teaching Hospital at the University of California, Davis.

-Wishing a happy, healthy and hydrated summer for you and your four-legged friends.
+Wishing a happy, healthy, and hydrated summer for you and your four-legged friends.